bitnami/vulndb/README.md

 Only `name` is mandatory in the JSON file, and the rest are totally optional.
 As mentioned previously, `cpeVendor` and `cpeProduct` defaults to `name` key, while the rest of properties are set to `*` by default in case it is not specified.

+Additionally, a `to-be-deprecated: <date>` value may be present in those components that will be removed in the short term.
+For further information on this, please check the [deprecation policy](#deprecation-policy) section.

+## Deprecation policy

+From time to time, one or more assets may be deprecated.
+In that situation, we will continue generating the related CVE information for at least one month, or after the expiration date is met.
+Notice the expiration date is present in the format `yyyymmdd` (i.e. `20231231` stands for Dec.
+31st 2023).
+The procedure of deprecation and deletion is done by:

+* Annotate components with the `to-be-deprecated: <date>` field in their config file setting the date when it will be removed.
+Add a deprecation notice in this `README.md` file as well.
+* Delete the config file and the associated `data/${name}` folder once the retention period has expired.

 ## Reporting a vulnerability or feedback

 [Click here](https://github.com/bitnami/vulndb/issues/new/choose) to report a public vulnerability in the Bitnami ecosystem, or giving feedback about the project.